bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 ## 5. <a id="tools">Utility Programs</a>

 In addition to *NMF-mGPU*, there are some utility programs to make easier working with input files.
-It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing *NMF-mGPU*).
+It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing).

 To compile such programs, just execute: